-And that would be a great call to action, but often your video will also be consumed and shared by people who are further along that journey.
-Current supporters and donors will be watching.
-In fact, a main function of advertising is to remind people why they should still care about you.
+And that would be a great call to action, but often your video will also be consumed by current supporters and donors who just need to be reminded why they should still care about you.

-But they’ll only take that next step if your video has inspired, energized and intrigued them to do so.
+But remember – your audience will only take up that call to action if your video has inspired, energized and intrigued them to do so.